autc04/Retro68/README.md

 ### Sample Program: Raytracer

 Calculates a nice 3D image, pixel by pixel.
-There are two versions: raytracer.cc is a straightforward almost-plain-C implementation (a few C++ features have been used) using floating point arithmetic.
+There are two versions: raytracer.c is a straightforward plain C implementation using floating point arithmetic.

-Raytracer2 makes a bit more use of C++ features; it also uses fixed point arithmetic instead of floating point (operator overloading FTW).
+Raytracer2 makes use of C++ features; it also uses fixed point arithmetic instead of floating point (operator overloading FTW).